-&lt;sup>27 Line department will implement only component related to reclamation of mined out areas because of technical nature of this intervention.
+&lt;sup>25Line department will implement only component related to reclamation of mined out areas because of technical nature of this intervention.
 All other components of the project will be implemented and managed by State, District, Block and Village Project Management Units.

-- Undertake overall planning and implementation of the Programme - Review and finalize fund flow mechanism and ensure budgetary allocation in the State Budget for the Programme in consultation with the Programme Finance Sub-Committee - Coordinate with other units responsible for implementing similar projects (e.g. Megha-LAMP). - Provide continuous feedback to Operational and Finance Sub-Committees and the State Level Steering Committee. - Plan and establish SPMU, DPMU, BPMU and appoint staff required for programme execution - Prepare guidelines and technical manual for Programme activities such as land management, water management, farm forestry, green energy, management of shifting cultivation areas and rehabilitation of mined-out areas, risk management etc. - Prepare Community Implementation Manual i.e. guideline for community consultation and preparation of Integrated Village Development Plans (micro-plans) with emphasis on Landscape management in consultation with the traditional institutions. - Plan and identify resources and resource institutions within and outside MBDA for training and capacity building and prepare training material. - Conduct workshop for analysis and better understanding of Log-Frame, Programme/ project objectives and expectations, roles and responsibilities of various stakeholders. - Organize training and capacity building programmes for skill up-gradation - Prepare and implement plans for development and strengthening of traditional institutions - Conduct M&E functions such as baseline survey, independent mid-term and end term Project/ Programme evaluation and impact assessment etc. - Develop and implement web-enabled interactive MIS for concurrent monitoring and supervision - Plan and establish State Center for Knowledge Management, Innovations and Communication
+- Prepare Community Implementation Manual i.e. guideline for community consultation and preparation of Integrated Village Development Plans (micro-plans) with emphasis on Landscape management in consultation with the traditional institutions. - Plan and identify resources and resource institutions within and outside MBMA for training and capacity building and prepare training material. - Conduct workshop for analysis and better understanding of Log-Frame, Programme/ project objectives and expectations, roles and responsibilities of various stakeholders. - Organize training and capacity building programmes for skill up-gradation - Prepare and implement plans for development and strengthening of traditional institutions - Conduct M&E functions such as baseline survey, independent mid-term and end term Project/ Programme evaluation and impact assessment etc. - Develop and implement web-enabled interactive MIS for concurrent monitoring and supervision - Plan and establish State Center for Knowledge Management, Innovations and Communication